-Maybe that the best reason for moving in Thailand is simply that it is a funny place.
-People of all around the world tributary here for their holidays for a reason.
-You can bet that whoever will come here during a week will be jealous of those who can find a way to stay all the time.
+Maybe the best reason for moving in Thailand is simply that it is a funny place.
+People from all around the world are tributary here for their holidays for a reason.
+You can bet that whoever will come here during the week will be jealous of those who can find a way to stay all the time.
 There are several manners to have fun in Thailand, it depends simply on what interests you.

 - Have dinner in the smart restaurants of Bangkok

 - trendy club and bars on the roof

 - Festivals and markets of street